-Prerequisites: LEAD 607, BUSN 625.
+Prerequisites: LEAD 607 or LEAD 611, BUSN 625.

 BUSN 628 • Global Finance 3 Credits

 Exploration of complexities resulting from the interconnected nature of the global economy.
 Examination of challenges faced by organizations as they consider conducting business globally during the next decade.
 Integration of personal faith and ethical thinking with global financial strategies.